10up/Engineering-Best-Practices/_includes/markdown/Vue.md

 The CLI caters from the most simple app ([the simple template](https://github.com/vuejs-templates/simple)), to the most complex one ([Webpack](https://github.com/vuejs-templates/webpack) ).
 This is the recommended way to install Vue when you’re building a single page application (not a WordPress theme) that runs off an API and will be using the Vue framework exclusively.
 The CLI will likely need to be used and implemented at the beginning of a project.

-## State Management

-Vue recommends utilizing a state management library called VueX.
-VueX is similar to other libraries (such as Redux) in that it helps you manage state as your application grows.
-The most prominent difference being that VueX is aware that it is running within a Vue application.

-Redux can also be used with Vue by adding some [simple bindings](https://github.com/revue/revue) into your build, but because VueX was built specifically for Vue, we recommend using it for any Vue application that requires state management.
-Note that smaller implementations may not require an official state management library, but it will help if your project needs to work on a larger scale.

 ## Events